Since we tried to experience every possible mean of transport, we couldn’t miss the sleeper train to reach the city of DaNang.

 - Book online on the Vietnamese railway website dsvn.vn.
 After you choose your seat, date and time, you will have to go yourself to the nearest train station with the e-mail confirmation in order to pay for your ticket in VND cash (unless you have a Vietnamese credit card to proceed with payment online, foreign cards are not accepted).
 You don’t need to go to the station you are leaving from to collect your tickets, for example we got our tickets in Dalat station!

-- Book online on Baolau.vn or on 12go.asia, both very nice and clear websites which allow you to use all the main global credit cards.
-Prices are fair, same as on the Vietnamese one, you will only have to pay a processing fee (around 2$).
+- Book online on 12go.asia, a very nice and clear website which allows you to use all the main global credit cards.
+Prices are same as on the Vietnamese one, you will only have to pay a processing fee (around 2$).
 You will receive your e-tickets straight to your e-mail, and you will have to show it when you board the train.
 We used it when we were in Cambodia to buy tickets from Ho Chi Minh to Phan Thiet, it was a very nice surprise, sometimes we can’t even use this simple system back home in Italy!

 - Just go to the train station and buy the ticket that suits you.
-Most of the employees can speak a basic English which is enough to make the job.
+Most of the employees can speak a basic English which is enough to do the job.

 What seat/bed do I need to buy?